 Click the image below for a printable PDF of this detailed informational publication on SIDS and risk reduction strategies.

 What reduces the risk for SUID and SIDS?

 There's a lot a parent can do to keep their baby safe.
 Follow the guidelines for Safe Sleep to reduce the risk of SIDS and accidents during sleep.
-Additional infant care and safety practices are outlined in the fact sheet from the American Academy of Pediactrics (AAP), as well as on the Infant Safe Sleep page on our website.
+Additional infant care and safety practices are outlined in the Parents' Guide to Safe Sleep from the American Academy of Pediactrics (AAP), as well as on the Infant Safe Sleep page on our website.